mfenner/scholarly-markdown/README.md

-Ascholarly-markdown
+Scholarly-markdown
 ==================

-Specification for Markdown appropriate for scholarly content
+Specification for Markdown appropriate for scholarly content.
+This document is work in progress.

 ## Metadata